regru/i-sticky/README.md

 - `holderAutoHeight`: when true, the plugin will recalculate placeholder's height.
 Otherwise, your CSS should define it.
 Defaults to `true`.
 - `force`: applies the plugin even if the browser has native position:sticky support.
 May be useful for testing.
 - `debug`: writes some info to browser's console.
 - `fixWidth`: copies parent's width.
+Enabled by default.
 - `stuckClass`: class added when stuck.

 Example with options: